DatGuy84/CSE-15L-Lab-2.0/index.md

 ```
 ![Image](https://github.com/DatGuy84/CSE-15L-Lab-2.0/blob/main/First%20message.png?raw=true)

-* The methods called in my code is the static method start of the server class that starts a server
+* The methods called in my code is the static method `start` of the `Server` class that starts a server
  with a designated port number.
+Additionally, in the `ChatServer` class, the methods `handleRequest`
+ and `history` are called.

 ```
 Second Message